akhil-kumar-donthi/MAP-of-MTC-and-DTAP-of-MTC/README.md

 I am a Web Application Developer.
 I don't know developing Mobile Applications.
 So This project don't have any code.

-I hope these Innovations are leads towards Digital India.
-This project is related to Government of India and World too.
-If my thesis is feasible in both Technically and Practically.
-Then I would like to be part of the Development team.

 Both Applications are exclusively for MTC: Metropolitan Transport Corporations (or City Buses) and it's Passengers.

 1) DTAP: Digital Ticket Application for Passengers of MTC.